Graph Neural Networks with Feature and Structure Aware Random Walk: Methodology

-The similarity sorting graph $\mathcal{S} = (A_s, X)$ represent that each node connects to it top-$k$ most similar nodes, where $k = 2 = 2 window\_size$ in \Cref{fig:fpr}.
-However, since we use one auxiliary vector, the similarity sorting is completely accurate only when $d = 2$.
-Considering similar features are not mapped far away, we hence add skip connection edges on $\mathcal{S}$ and use the hyperparameter $window\_size$ to control the number of neighbors. $window\_size$ can be set to any positive integer, for example we show $window\_size = 2$, i.e., $k = 4$ by adding dummy line edges to $\mathcal{S}$ as shown in \Cref{fig:fpr}.
-To guarantee sparsity, $k$ is usually set to a small value.
-The final combinatorial graph is denoted $\mathcal{G} = (\mathcal{A}, X)$, where $\mathcal{A} = max(A, A_s)$ is the element-wise maximum.
-The transition matrix of the combinatorial digraph $\mathcal{G}$ is $P_{fpr} = \mathcal{D}^{-1} \mathcal{A}$, where $\mathcal{D}$ is the diagonal degree matrix of $\mathcal{G}$.
-Performing random walk on $\mathcal{G}$ is called Feature-Aware PageRank, since in each step the walker has a possibility of teleporting to other nodes who have similar features to the current node.
-Compared with PageRank transition matrix $P_{pr}$, which uses all nodes as teleports, our Feature-Aware PageRank yields a sparse transition matrix while ensuring irreducibility.
-Besides, another necessary condition is aperiodicity.
-To satisfy it, we add a restart probability at each step of a random walk, i.e., jumping to the starting node, namely Personalized Feature-Aware PageRank (PFPR).
-Thus, the transition matrix of PFPR is $P_{pfpr} = \tilde{\mathcal{D}}^{-1} \tilde{\mathcal{A}}$, where $\tilde{\mathcal{A}} = \mathcal{A} + I$ and $\tilde{\mathcal{D}}_{ii} = \sum_j \tilde{\mathcal{A}}_{ij}$.
-Adding a self-loop for each node with a non-zero probability makes $\mathcal{G}$ aperiodic, because of the greatest common divisor of the lengths of its cycles is one.
+The similarity sorting graph $G_s = (\mathbf{A}_s, \mathbf{X})$ represents that each node approximatively connects to its top-$k$ most similar nodes, where $k = 2$ in \Cref{fig:fpr}.
+We can further add skip connection edges on $G_s$ and use the hyperparameter $window\_size$ to control the number of neighbors. $window\_size$ can be set to any positive integer, for example we show $window\_size = 2$, i.e., $k = 4$, by adding dummy line edges to $G_s$ as shown in \Cref{fig:fpr}.
+To guarantee sparsity, $window\_size$ is usually set to a small value.
+Overall, we construct $G_s$ to preserve the feature similarity while reduce the complexity to $\mathcal{O}(|\mathcal{S}|N)$.
+Besides, obviously $G_s$ is irreducible, which is one of the necessary conditions of DiLaplacian.
+By adding all edges of $G_s$ to $G$, we can get a combined graph $G_c = (\mathbf{A}_c, \mathbf{X})$, where $\mathbf{A}_c = \max(\mathbf{A}, \mathbf{A}_s)$, and $G_c$ is strictly irreducible.
+The transition probability matrix of $G_c$ is denoted as $\mathbf{P}_{fpr} = \mathbf{D}_c^{-1} \mathbf{A_c}$, where $\mathbf{D}_c$ is the out-degree matrix of $G_c$.
+Performing random walk on $G_c$ is called Feature-aware PageRank (FPR), which can be seen as giving the walker a certain probability of teleporting to other nodes who have similar features to the current node.
+Compared with PageRank transition matrix $\mathbf{P}_{pr}$, which uses all nodes as teleports, our FPR yields a sparse transition matrix $\mathbf{P}_{fpr}$ while ensuring irreducibility and it preserves the underlying high-order correlations in the feature space.